morganmueller/Internet-Geographies/README.md

 ## THIS SYLLABUS IS IN FLUX

 And it will probably remain so for the rest of the course.
 I expect things to change as we get a sense of our shared goals, and an ideal pace of learning.
 The material covered in this course consists of both formal academic scholarship and more informal works and resources.
-As such I will treat this syllabus as a living document in which shared resources will be archived and made accessable to those in the class and any other curious parties.
+As such I will treat this syllabus as a living document in which shared resources will be archived and made accessible to those in the class and any other curious parties.
 Please check in here regularly.

 ## COURSE HYBRIDITY